foxutech/nodejs-k8s-aws/README.md

 # Step3: Lets Deploy kubernetes with kops

-before start create local ssh key for kops,
+before start create local ssh key for kops, if there is not any keyfile

 $ sudo ssh-keygen